microsoft/BuildTourHack/stories/2/231_Inking_Dial.md

-# Task 2.3.1 - Add support for ink or dial
+# Task 2.3.1 - Add support for ink

 Our development department is pleased with the results of [Task 2.2.2 Add support for other apps to share images with the Knowzy App](222_Share.md) that allowed Knowzy app users to share images from other Windows 10 applications with the Knowzy app.
 However, we would like Knowzy users to be able